nuotsu/sanitypress/README.md

 ### 1. New repo

-Clone, fork or use the template from [the GitHub template](https://github.com/nuotsu/sanitypress).
+Clone or fork the template from [the GitHub template](https://github.com/nuotsu/sanitypress).

 ### 2. Get a new Sanity project ID